Electromagnetism for Teachers - PHYS9130

 The assesment for the course is:

-30% lab reports: These will be carried out in the two day face to face session.
-Students will then choose one of these and adapt it for use with a class of school age students.
+30% lab reports: You will carry out experiments using common high school lab equipment.
+You will adapt one of these for use with a class of high school students.

 20% online quizzes: These wll ensure your remail up to date and can use some improtant concepts to answer questions.